Access to Mental Health Toolkit

 In order to avoid delays that may result when someone requests a sign language interpreter or other communication access services, it is important to have contact information for qualified service providers ready and available to appointment schedulers.
 These individuals also need to be made aware of and comfortable with the process of requesting and scheduling these service providers.

 If you are outside of Arkansas, you can find an interpreter referral agency in your area by using the Registry of Interpreters for the Deaf Interpreter Agency/Referral Service search tool.
 If you are unable to locate a service using that tool, you may also contact your state school for the deaf or state vocational rehabilitation office.
 They will likely be able to connect you with an interpreter referral agency in your state.
+(Our purpose is not to promote a specific business.
+If you know of other interpreter referral agencies within Arkansas, please send a message to Melanie Thornton at mthornt@uark.edu)

 When access is not achieved proactively through design of a product, process or service, individual accommodations provide an alternative means to achieve access.
 The ADA requires that businesses provide "reasonable modifications" and "auxiliary aids" when necessary so that everyone has an equal opportunity to benefit from services and participate in programs.